WASH Service Delivery

 Water meters are installed in all water points under the yard connection where the tariff is based on the volume of water used.
 Most Water and Sanitation Users Committees (WSUCs) use increasing block tariffs, keeping the initial 5-10 cubic meters per month at an affordable rate, and gradually increasing the tariff for higher water consumption.
 In communal connections, however, water meters are generally not installed, and the Operation and Maintenance (O&M) funds are collected based on a monthly flat rate decided by WSUC.

-Before the implementation of a water supply project, the source is mapped and tested for various physical, chemical, and biological parameters including taste and order, temperature, TDS (Total Dissolved Solids), electrical conductivity, turbidity, ammonia, nitrate, pH, total hardness and coliform.
+Before the implementation of a water supply project, the source is mapped and tested for various physical, chemical, and biological parameters including taste and odour, temperature, TDS (Total Dissolved Solids), electrical conductivity, turbidity, ammonia, nitrate, pH, total hardness and coliform.
 Additionally, in the plains, the source is tested for heavy metals such as Arsenic and Iron.
 The water is tested again post construction where every tap/well water is sampled and tested for compliance with the standard permissible limits of Nepal National Drinking Water Quality Standards 2005 to ensure the safety and reliability of the drinking water.

 To further ensure quality water, NEWAH has begun piloting the installation of an automatic, non-electric, and online water chlorination solution called PurAll 100 in some water supply projects in the mid-hills.
 Based on its success in eliminating microbiological disease agents such as e-coli from the water and the WSUC’s ability to manage the technology in the long term, the solution will be considered for gradual adoption by NEWAH in the future water supply projects.